ZhangLab-DeepNeuroCogLab/Parts-Whole-Object-Centric-Learning/README.md

 # SACRW

-This repository contains the official implementation of the NeurIPA 2023 paper:
+This repository contains the official implementation of the NeurIPS 2023 paper:

 [Object-centric Learning with Cyclic Walks between Parts and Whole](https://arxiv.org/pdf/2302.08023.pdf)